OwenAEdwards/todo-app/README.md

 # todo-app
 Todo app in React.js using Vite.
+Performs CRUD operations.

+Followed tutorial by Code&Coding on Youtube.